-If the trunk of a tree straddles the boundary line between your property and your neighbors’, it’s a “boundary tree.”
+If the trunk of a tree straddles the boundary line between your property and your neighbors', it's a "boundary tree."
 Each of you owns all of it, jointly.
-In that event, you have the right to the fruit growing on branches that are on your side of the line.
-(You may have a right to the fruit on the other side of the line, but you’d have to go on your neighbor’s land to get it.)
+In that event, you have the right to fruit growing on branches that are on your side of the line.
+You might also have a right to fruit on the other side of the line, but you'd have to go on your neighbor's land to get it.

 What if the trunk of your tree is in your front yard?
 You own the fruit that grows on it, even on those branches that hang over the sidewalk.
 Discouraging passersby from plucking a low-lying apple or pear might, however, require more surveillance than you've got time for.
 Consider training and pruning the tree so that most of the branches are on your side of the property line, perhaps shaping the tree to a trellis or into a fan-shaped form.
 A fence might provide better—or at least more prominent—protection.
 But, as a practical matter, you might have to resign yourself to losing some of your tree's fruit.

 What if apples have fallen from your neighbor's tree onto the ground on your side of the property line?
 Wanting to pick them up and put them to use is perfectly understandable.
 But, in some states, the falls still belong to your neighbors.